What is a priority date in US immigration, and why does it matter?

 In most cases, there are three major factors that determine how soon an applicant for permanent residence status will receive the green card:

-Each beneficiary, whether family-based or employment-based, receives a priority date.
-This date is the date that the petition, or in certain employment-based cases, the labor certification, is filed.
-The “current” priority date is then published in the visa bulletin each month by the Department of State.
-When a priority date is current, it means that beneficiaries with that priority date, or an earlier date, can file for permanent residence.
+The priority date is the date that the petition, or in certain employment-based cases, the PERM labor certification, is filed.
+Each month, the US Department of State publishes the visa bulletin.
+The visa bulletin lists a priority date for each visa classification, and for each country of chargeability (usually, but not always, country of birth).
+If your priority date is before the date listed on the visa bulletin, a green card may be available in that particular category.
 If the priority date is not yet current, the prospective green card holder must wait until the priority date is current to file for permanent residence.
-This entire process can take years, so it’s important to develop a comprehensive immigration strategy to make sure you remain in status if you plan to remain in the US during this time.
+If the visa bulletin lists "C" in your particular category, that means that there are green cards available, regardless of what your priority date is.
+The entire green card process can take years, so it’s important to develop a comprehensive immigration strategy to make sure you remain in status if you plan to remain in the US during this time.
 Want to check out the current priority dates?
-Visit the visa bulletin online at http://travel.state.gov/visa/bulletin/bulletin_1360.html, and remember to check it each month (the middle of the month) to see if your date is current!
+Visit the visa bulletin online and remember to check it each month (the middle of the month) to see if your date is current!
 Don’t have a priority date yet?
-Contact Sumner Immigration Law at www.sumnerimmigration.com or at firstname.lastname@example.org to set a consultation to create your strategy today!
+Contact Sumner Immigration Law at www.sumnerimmigration.com or at email@example.com to set a consultation to create your strategy today!